Medacorp/Luigi-s-Mansion/Technical documentation/Loot format.md

 luigis_mansion:bill
 ```
 {
-    variant:1, //Sets the bill color, 0 is green, 1 is gold; default = random
+    variant:1 //Sets the bill color, 0 is green, 1 is gold; default = random
 }
 ```
 luigis_mansion:element_medal
 ```
 {
-    variant:"<type>", //REQUIRED; Sets which element medal this is.
+    variant:"<type>" //REQUIRED; Sets which element medal this is.
 Must be "fire", "water" or "ice".
 If the element medal of this type has already been obtained, or exists in the world, it will not spawn.
 }
 ```
 luigis_mansion:mario_item
 ```
 {
-    variant:"<type>", //REQUIRED; Sets which item this is.
+    variant:"<type>" //REQUIRED; Sets which item this is.
 Must be "hat", "letter", "star", "glove" or "shoe".
 If the item of this type has already been obtained, or exists in the world, it will not spawn.
 }
 ```
 luigis_mansion:key